Water Conservation and Efficiency

 Landscaping Tips

-Up to 80 percent of residential water use in our area goes to landscape irrigation.
+70 percent or more of residential water use in our area goes to landscape irrigation.
 One of the biggest ways to make an impact on your water use is to improve irrigation efficiency.
 OMWD has some great tips to get you started.

 Graywater Reuse